 The best DVC sales pitch simply revolves around the emotional value of ‘owning a piece of the magic’ for your kids and their future kids, and being close to Cinderella Castle.
 If I’m a buyer likely to be persuaded by that pitch, I don’t really care that I won’t have access to a bland, Moderate-adjacent hotel.

-Admittedly, I was never in the market to buy at Disney’s Riviera Resort in the first place, as it doesn’t really appeal to me, but I certainly wouldn’t be now.
-There’s no price-point, no purchase incentive, etc., that could convince me Riviera is a smart buy when it first goes on sale.
+Admittedly, I was never in the market to buy at Disney’s Riviera Resort in the first place, but I certainly wouldn’t be now.
+There’s no price-point, no purchase incentive, etc., that could convince me Riviera is a smart buy before it has a few years to settle in price on the resale market.
 Without having any reasonable insight into its future resale value, Riviera is simply too risky.

 With a thriving point rental market and demand for both Walt Disney World hotels and Disney Vacation Club being higher than ever, I doubt these restrictions will have much of an impact on Disney’s Riviera Resort’s value in the short term.
 However, DVC is a long-term purchase and it’ll certainly be the most vulnerable property when the economy isn’t as strong or if Disney’s popularity wanes.

 Fear of missing out is a powerful motivator, and many potential buyers might be very reticent to purchase via resale if they don’t have the ability to use their points at Riviera, Reflections, and whatever future resorts are in the pipeline.
 I think this very well could be a miscalculation by Disney–my ‘fear of missing out’ lies more with dollars on the resale market if I ever wanted to liquidate my points.
 I’m less concerned about using points at future resorts when I already have 14 options, including every single ideal theme park-adjacent location at Walt Disney World.